B.C. Interior braces for more flooding as temperatures rise | CBC News

 Temperatures in Grand Forks could hit 32 C as freezing levels in the adjacent mountains rise up to 3,500 to 4,000 metres.

-By Wednesday temperature will start to drop as a slow wet system pushes in, meaning thundershowers could result in heavy downpours in some local areas.
+By Wednesday, temperature will start to drop as a slow wet system pushes in, meaning thundershowers could result in heavy downpours in some areas.

-Then the warm weather is expected to return by next weekend, says Wagstaffe.
+The warm weather is expected to return by next weekend, said Wagstaffe.

 - Check the B.C.
 River Forecast Centre predictions